nkaaf/AnnotationProcessor/README.md

 #### <a name="java-gradle"></a> Gradle (6.4+)

-Your module has to require the io.github.nkaaf.annotationprocessor module.
+Your module must require the io.github.nkaaf.annotationprocessor module.

-> ❗ It will NOT get the java.compiler module automatically (other behaviour than in Maven) ❗
+> ❗ It will NOT automatically get the java.compiler module (different behaviour than in Maven) ❗

 ```java
 module yourModule {